ucancallmealicia/born-digital-accessioner/README.md

 ### Populate configuration file and data folders

-The application takes several inputs from the user, which are managed in the included `data` folder in within the main application folder.
+The application takes several inputs from the user, which are managed in the included `data` folder.

 ##### `config.json`